williamcpierce/Overview/README.md

 ## Alpha Release

-**Note: Overview is currently in an alpha state.
+**Note: Overview is alpha software.
 It is not yet feature-complete and may contain bugs or unexpected behavior.
 Use at your own risk.**

 ## Overview

-Overview is an macOS application designed to provide visibility of multiple windows while multitasking.
-It allows you to create floating preview windows that display live content from other applications.
-These Overview windows are clickable to instantly jump to the previewed application.
+Overview is a macOS app that allows you to create floating, semi-transparent windows that display live previews of other application windows.
+It's perfect for keeping an eye on background tasks, monitoring video streams, or maintaining visual context while working across multiple apps.

 ## Features

-- Capture and display live previews of any application in resizable floating windows
+- **Live Window Previews:** Capture and display real-time previews of any window on your Mac.
+- **Multi-Window Support:** Create multiple Overview windows to monitor several applications simultaneously.
-- Overview windows are clickable to quickly switch to the corresponding application
+- **Bring to Front:** Quickly switch to the source window with a single click.
+- **Floating Windows:** Overview windows stay on top of other applications for constant visibility.
+- **Context Menu:** Right-click on Overview windows to access additional options.
-- Edit Mode for repositioning and resizing of Overview windows
+- **Customizable Opacity:** Adjust the transparency of Overview windows to suit your workflow.
-- Overview window edges snap together
+- **Adjustable Frame Rate:** Set the refresh rate of previews to balance performance and system resources.

 ## System Requirements